 The standout, for me at least, is Gaara.
 He not only gets a tragic backstory before that was overplayed, but the way this is revealed is well done.
 Initially appearing as a stoic with a homicidal streak, Gaara’s façade is, along with his sand armor, ripped away gradually.
 We first come to realize the depths of his bloodlust after Lee breaks the sand covering his face (a moment that is fucking creepy.
 Seriously, look at the guy’s face during that scene, and realize the implication that he was playing the stoic with his sand the entire time), which is soon followed by a flash of traumatic memories after Guy defends his beloved student.
 We then get more hints as the story goes on, whether through the behavior of the characters in the present or more flashes of the past.
 This right here is how you give a character an interesting backstory without being overly cheesy or suddenly revealing a totally new characterization at the last moment.
 Adding to this is the way his powers fit his characterization.
 In addition to protecting him, the sand also acts as a metaphor for how Gaara keeps others at a distance.
 By protecting him, it also keeps him from connecting with others, and even falls short in its primary purpose due to the fact that, as Yashamaru points out, it doesn’t stop him from suffering severe emotional scarring.
 This right here is how to create a theme around a character so that his personality fits his powers without it being too obvious like “hothead has the ability to shoot fire.”

-Compared to Nagato’s case, I think the reasons for why Gaara’s backstory comes off as more sympathetic despite not being as outright horrible come down to two factors.
+Compared to Nagato’s case, I think the reasons for why Gaara’s backstory comes off as more sympathetic despite not being as outright horrible come down to three factors.
 The first is that this particular backstory was not only horrible, but it was the first illustrated sob story to be shown in full detail, a contrast to Haku’s secondhand tale.
 As a result, it was both shocking and new to readers.
-The second factor has to do with scale.
+The second of these factors is Gaara’s age.
+Nagato was a grown man who had time to reflect on his personal philosophies over an extended period of time and experiences.
+Gaara, on the other hand, was still young, merely a heavily traumatized child who needed help before his development was set in stone.
+The third factor has to do with scale.
 While Gaara’s was bad, Kishimoto, in an attempt to not only make Nagato sympathetic, but also up the ante, went a bit overboard trying to make readers sympathize with him.
 Seeing his parents killed by ninja who then make stupid comments about how sorry they are?
 Not so much sad as like something out of a comedy skit.
 Killing his little dog too?
 Getting a tad ridiculous given that it didn’t really tie in with his character (in fact, the dog lasted for all of one chapter!).
 Only the death of Yahiko got somewhere, and even then, it was kind of dumb given that Yahiko comes off looking like a dumbass.
 I mean, Hanzo wasn’t exactly the type to just spare Nagato and Konan when he had a chance to simply eradicate Akatsuki right there with Konan his hostage and his men (and Danzo’s) at the ready.
 With Gaara, it’s a mostly senseless and tragic scene, as the one person who appeared to care about him couldn’t even get over his own hatred (later retcon notwithstanding).

 The other new characters aren’t too bad themselves.
 While I didn’t think Orochimaru was anything special as a villain, he was a credible threat who was easy to despise for the right reasons.
 Kabuto was a riddle wrapped in an enigma (his backstory took that away by giving him his own sob story, a shame given that trope’s overuse by that point and the fact that Kabuto’s appeal lay in the mystery that was his character and his goals and motivations).
 The other teams started off as clichés but grew to have some depth of their own: Shikamaru became a likeable and prominent part of the supporting cast by virtue of being less about power than a strangely effective mix of a lazy attitude and clever tricks, Hinata was actually a likeable underdog (until Kishimoto failed to add any depth beyond “Naruto-kun”), Neji was a tortured genius whose talents were seemingly mocked by fate, Lee was just plain inspiring despite his goofy appearance, and Ino added some further depth to Sakura’s character.
 That’s not even considering how other members of the age group got their own chances to shine later on.
 Except Tenten.
 But nobody cares about Tenten.